auto-mausx/BuiltIn-Challenge/README.md

 - After the plan has been sucessfully built, run `terraform apply` to build the resources

-- After the resources have been sucessfully built, you need to manually configure the github workflow secrets by running the following commands:
+- After the resources have been sucessfully built, you need to manually configure the github workflow secrets by running the following commands with [github CLI](https://github.com/cli/cli):

   ```BASH
     $ gh secret set AWS_ACCESS_KEY_ID -b $(terraform output -raw publisher_access_key)